mimichen123/dgmd-e17/README.md

 ## 🚀 Deploy and Test on Duckiebot ##

 #### Pull the latest changes from the solution branch<br>
-  If you have already cloned the repository and copied the solution files, and you want to update your local copy with the latest changes, run the following command in your Duckietown shell:<br><br>
+  Update your local copy with the latest changes, run the following command in your Duckietown shell:<br><br>
   <pre><code>git pull origin [branch-name]</code></pre>

 #### Run a local evaluation to check for code errors